 Giving Your Dogs Booties

-In most cases, declawing a dog or cat is one of the worst things that a guardian could do to their pet.
+In most cases, declawing a dog or cat is one of the worst things that a guardian could do to their pet (1).
 However, your vet might declaw your dog if they’re suffering from a severe nail infection that won’t clear up.
-You might get your dog’s dewclaws removed if they keep getting injured when your dog plays outside.
+You might get your dog’s dewclaws removed if they keep getting injured when your dog plays outside in their wireless dog fence.
 Ultimately, trimming or grinding your dog’s nails is the best option— it’ll reduce the amount of clawing and tearing without causing any permanent damage.

 Frequently Asked Questions